Fiol's Octoechos

 Fiol's Octoechos is an incunabulum octoechos, the first printed book in the Cyrillic script.
-It was printed by Schweipolt Fiol, a German native of Franconia, in 1491 in Cracow.
+It was printed by Schweipolt Fiol, a German native of Franconia, in 1491 in Kraków.

 The only complete copy, of seven remaining, of Oktoikh is kept by the Russian State Library in Moscow.
-In the past this copy belonged to Johann Hess (1490–1547), a Wroclaw (Breslau) bibliophile and reformer.
+In the past this copy belonged to Johann Hess (1490–1547), a Wrocław (Breslau) bibliophile and reformer.